Brandi Cyrus

-Brandi Cyrus (born Brandi Glenn Helson; May 26, 1987) is an American actress and DJ.
+Brandi Glenn Cyrus (née Helson; born May 26, 1987) is an American actress and DJ.
 She was the co-host Cyrus vs. Cyrus: Design and Conquer on Bravo and is a co-host of the Your Favorite Thing podcast.

 Out of six siblings, as she has three brothers and two sisters, Cyrus is the first and eldest daughter of country singer Billy Ray Cyrus.

+As of December 2025, Brandi is engaged to Matt Southcombe, an Australian motorcycle enthusiast who is a father of one to a 13 year old son named Cohen Southcombe.

 Early years

 Cyrus was born on May 26, 1987 in Nashville, Tennessee as Brandi Glenn Helson.
 Her mother is Leticia "Tish" Cyrus.
 Her biological father is Baxter Neal Helson.
 She was adopted at age six by Billy Ray Cyrus, her mother's second husband, following their marriage.
 Her siblings include brothers Trace and Braison and sisters Miley and Noah Cyrus.

 Career

 Cyrus has DJed residency shows in Las Vegas, including at Wynn Las Vegas.
 In May and June 2025, she will DJ as the opening act for country musician Kenny Chesney's residency at the Sphere.

-She co-hosts a podcast with her mother, Leticia "Tish" Cyrus, called Sorry We're Stoned.
+She co-hosts a podcast with her mother, Leticia "Tish" Cyrus, called Sorry We're Cyrus.
 As of January 2024, they have produced four seasons of the podcast.